zendframework/zend-diactoros/README.md

 #### ServerRequestFactory

 This static class can be used to marshal a `ServerRequest` instance from the PHP environment.
-The primary entry point is `Phly\Http\ServerRequestFactory::fromGlobals(array $server, array $query, array $body, array $cookies, array $files)`.
+The primary entry point is `Zend\Diactoros\ServerRequestFactory::fromGlobals(array $server, array $query, array $body, array $cookies, array $files)`.
 This method will create a new `ServerRequest` instance with the data provided.
 Examples of usage are:

 ```php
 // Returns new ServerRequest instance, using values from superglobals: